-As the cost of living continues to rise, the standard of living for Nigerians has plummeted.
+As the cost of living continues to rise, the standard of living for Nigerians has plummeted and African agritech needs to step up.
 Palm Oil which we produce ourselves is now more costly than imported vegetable oil.
 It makes me wonder if this is still the Nigeria my Grandma once told me about writes – Aboderin Opeyemi.

 With the increase in food consumption, there is much talk on how technology can increase farmers outputs, provide a better livelihood for farmers and ultimately increase food supply chain that comes at an affordable rate.
 Our international exposure has made us believe in the use of technology in our day to day activities.
 This has led to home-grown technology startups, providing us better and comfortable ways of doing things.